 The New World, a reference to the many countries of Americas, offers an interesting array of travel destinations.
 Given that the region has had the cultural influence of European rule and a substrate of Amerindian civilizations, the place has emerged as an exotic travel hotspot unlike anything.
 Of the many was to check out this vast region, one of the most idealistic and fun, is that of backpacking.
 This is one way in which you get a very slow paced and engaging experience, than what would be the case otherwise.
 And when it comes to the countries for backpacking, there is certainly no shortage of any kind.
 Many interesting places exist in Central and South America that backpackers can check out.
-Given in the list are the 5 top countries to visit, while backpacking across this part of the New World.
+And if you need a reason why you should travel with your kids, we’ve already talked about that!
+Belwo are the 5 top countries to visit, while backpacking across this part of the New World.

 A country many have a hard time spelling, let alone travel, Chile, pronounced ‘Chill-eh’ and not ‘Cheil’, is an interesting backpacking destination.
 The country occupies a thin strip of land along the western coast of South America, and is a great place if you are into picturesque cities and great landscapes.
 In addition to this, the place is also home to some interesting cultures, amazing trekking routes, stunning camping destinations and an interesting range of culinary dishes worth digging into.

 Tucked away along the western part of South America, is the country of Peru.
 Known as the land of the Amazon rainforest and the infamous ruins of Macchu Picchu in the Andes, the country is by far one of the most popular backpacking destinations in Europe.
 In addition to this, Peru is also home to many colonial heritage sites, and the mysterious Nazca lines in the middle of nowhere.
 Last but not the least, the country has some interesting locations for trekking, hiking and camping, all of which make Peru one fantastic place to visit.